JohnSnowLabs/spark-nlp/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
-* Version used:
+* Spark NLP version:
+* Apache NLP version:
-* Browser Name and version:
+* Setup and installation (Pypi, Conda, Maven, etc.):
-* Operating System and version (desktop or mobile):
+* Operating System and version:
-* Link to your project:
+* Link to your project (if any):